shamankares/smart-courier/README.md

 This project is created for Design and Algorithm Analysis final term project.
 The purpose of this project is to solve the courrier problem.
 This program is written in Python 3.10.4 and using A* search algorithm.

 ## Prerequisite
 This program requires **tkinter** module.
-If you don't have not installed it in your machine, you should install it before using the program by:
+If you have not installed it in your machine, you should install it before using the program by:
 * Windows:
   ```
   > pip install tkinter